HexaEightTeam/HexaEight-Token-Server/winx64/README.md

 nssm set <ServiceName> AppDirectory "C:\Users\<username>\tokenserver" nssm set <ServiceName> Start SERVICE_DELAYED_AUTO_START
 ```
-**Note: The starttokenserver.bat uses %HOMEDIR% to point to the Token Server, Modify the startup batch script to point to the token server**
+**Note: The starttokenserver.bat uses %HOMEDIR% to point to the Token Server, Modify the startup batch script to point to the token server location**

 ---